Kapuas River: Flora and fauna

 In the upper and middle reaches, the river flows through dense tropical forests; the rich flora and fauna are the subject of international research.
-Discoveries of new species are frequent, such as of the Kapuas mud snake (Enhydris gyii), which was discovered in 2003–2005 by German and American herpetologists.
-This species is remarkable in that it can spontaneously change its skin color, similar to the chameleon.
+Discoveries of new species are frequent, such as the Kapuas mud snake (Enhydris gyii), which was discovered in 2003–2005 by German and American herpetologists.
+This species is remarkable because it can spontaneously change its skin color, similar to the chameleon.

 Otters and crocodiles are common in the Kapuas River, but frogs are nearly absent.
-Agile gibbons (Hylobates agilis), Müller's Bornean gibbons (Hylobates muelleri), Prevost's squirrels (Callosciurus prevostii) and treeshrews inhabit the trees above the river.
+Agile gibbons (Hylobates agilis), Müller's Bornean gibbons (Hylobates muelleri), Prevost's squirrels (Callosciurus prevostii), and treeshrews inhabit the trees above the river.

-There are two national parks on the river banks, Betung Kerihun with an area of 8,000 km2 and Danau Sentarum (area 1,320 km2), the latter includes the Kapuas Lakes.
+There are two national parks on the river banks, Betung Kerihun with an area of 8,000 km2, and Danau Sentarum (an area of 1,320 km2), the latter includes the Kapuas Lakes.